tuhinmaj1998/Flask-DDL-Change-Operation/README.md

 ### Steps to Implement on your Local

 1. Install and Connect DB
-   1. If you're using PostgreSQL, install PostGreSQL and PGAdmin(Optional) and Collect the credentials
+   <br>i.
+If you're using PostgreSQL, install PostGreSQL and PGAdmin(Optional) and Collect the credentials
-   2. If you're planning to use MsSQL, install SQL Server and Workbench (Optional) and collect the credentials
+   <br>ii.
+If you're planning to use MsSQL, install SQL Server and Workbench (Optional) and collect the credentials
-2. Assuming you've already installed ```Python``` on your machine, open the any IDE (read Pycharm Community Edition), and in its terminal run
+2. Assuming you've already installed ```Python``` on your machine, open any IDE (read Pycharm Community Edition), and in its terminal run<br>
    ```python
    pip install -r requirements.txt
    ```
 3. Change the Database credentials that you've already retrieved in ```rft_to_ui.py``` file and basic auth credentials in ```server.py```
-4. now Deploy the app to your local with this command in your terminal
+4. now Deploy the app to your local with this command in your terminal<br>
    ```python
    python server.py
    ```